 Spring and Pets - What You Need to Know

-Before you go all Marie Kondo on your house, make sure you're not using cleaning agents or products that are toxic to your pets.
-There are chemicals that can cause your pet anything from skin irritation all the way up to poisoning.
-In the list below you'll find many common household cleaners and products that can cause your pet harm and should be avoided or only used in supervised cases.
+When spring weather rolls around, it's nice to throw open the windows and start scrubbing, dusting, and whatever else.
+Before you do so, though, make sure you're not using cleaning agents or products that are toxic to your pets.
+There are pet-unfriendly chemicals that can cause anything from skin irritation all the way up to poisoning.
+In the list below, you'll find many common household cleaners and products that can cause your pet harm, and more information on how to do spring cleaning safely with your pets around.

 Alternative: Use a natural multi-surface cleaner such as Puracy that's safe to use around pets and children.
-The best part is it cleans more than just glass or stoves so you get more bang for your buck!
+The best part is it cleans more than just glass or stoves, so you get more bang for your buck!

-Product: Ant Traps - These sticky papers can do more than just trap ants, they also can attract your dog!
+These sticky papers can do more than just trap ants, they also can attract your dog!
 With sweet smelling bait added to entice the bugs, your pup's nose might sniff it out as well.
 Although these traps might not carry large amounts of poison, they can irritate your dog's lining and cause adverse effects.

 Alternative: Make your own nontoxic toilet bowl cleaner by following this Hunker recipe; mixing 1/4 cup baking soda and 1 cup of vinegar.
-Pour this into the toilet bowl and voila!
-Clean toilets and and happy healthy pet.
+Pour this into the toilet bowl, and voila!
+Clean toilets, and and happy healthy pet.

 Alternative: Go for one of the other multitude of mulch options.
-As tempting as that smell may be, it's not worth your dog's tummy upset and potential vet bill.
+As tempting as that smell may be, it's not worth your dog's tummy upset and a potential vet bill.

-Alternative: Since there are so many oils out there it's important to research all oils before using them in your home.
+Alternative: Since there are so many oils out there, it's important to research all oils before using them in your home.
 Always consult your vet if you're still concerned about any certain essential oils.

 Always remember to check all products for pet safety before using them in your home.
 If you ever have any concerns or questions about your pet or products ask your vet for advice.

-Always check with your veterinarian before trying anything new.
-FurHaven is not responsible or liable for any harm that comes to you or your pet from activities.
+(Always check with your veterinarian before trying anything new.
+FurHaven is not responsible or liable for any harm that comes to you or your pet from activities.)